YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - Reference Guide.md

   - Any additional datasets or items included in the package are documented
   - Any input file formats are described (example file format included is ideal)
   - Any output file formats are described
-  - If help is command line package then make sure what command needs to be used ie --help
+  - If help is command line package then make sure what command needs to be used i.e. --help

 ----